Enmy Peña

-Enmy Manuel Peña Beltré (born 7 September 1992) is a Dominican professional footballer who plays for Maltese club Valletta and the Dominican Republic national team as a midfielder or right back.
-He also holds Spanish citizenship.
+Enmy Manuel Peña Beltré (born 7 September 1992) is a Dominican professional footballer who plays for Maltese club Marsaxlokk and the Dominican Republic national team as a midfielder or right back.

 Club career

 St. Andrews F.C.

 Peña initially joined St. Andrews F.C. from CD Puerta Bonita on 1 January 2016, before moving to Mosta F.C. exactly six months later on 1 July.
 He rejoined St. Andrews precisely 2 months later on 1 September, scoring one goal in the league since his return.

 On 21 September, Peña assisted his side in a 3–0 win over Maltese side Sliema Wanderers with a solo goal where he ran the full length of the pitch and performed a Zidane-turn followed by a nutmeg on two remaining defenders before slotting the ball into the bottom right corner.

 Valletta

 In January 2018, Peña joined fellow Maltese club Valletta.
 He made his league debut for the club on 6 January, coming on as a 71st minute substitute for Denni in a 1–0 victory over Senglea Athletic.
 He had to wait ten months for his first goal, scoring late in a 4–1 league victory over Balzan.